chrisskat/blackjack/README.md

 Screenshot of the app:
 ![Screen Shot 2022-12-07 at 9 23 21 AM](https://user-images.githubusercontent.com/117867407/206222103-57487188-5df5-4fff-b922-09621458e64b.png)

-# Link to the Game
+# Link to the Game (must be viewed on standard laptop screen)
 - https://chrisskat.github.io/blackjack/

 # User Stories